When to book a flight to Harare

-The Zimbabwe International Film Festival (ZIFF) is worth attending, if you are in the city during the month of August.
+If yopu are a film lover then book a flight to Harare and attend the Zimbabwe International Film Festival (ZIFF), if you are in the city during the month of August.
 This event runs for 10 days.

 There are three main seasons in Harare: a warm, wet (November to March/April), a warm, dry (May to August) and a hot, dry (September/October).
 This should be taken into account when booking flights.High peak season in Harare occurs between the months of April and October, when the weather is warm to hot and dry.
 From May to August daily temperatures are on average between 14 to 16 degrees Celsius, although it can reach the low to mid-20s.
 It should be noted that temperatures can rise quite considerably between September and October, to around the high 20s.

 Getting around Harare